Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Paths on faces and the set of all edge-injective functions in the minimal contractible case

 First suppose $\varphi$ is a function satisfying conditions (1) and (2) and that there is a face $F$ with both $|\varphi(F)| < 3$ and an edge $e$ on the boundary of $F$ that is not yet in the image of $\varphi,$ namely

 Then we can construct another function $\varphi'$ satisfying conditions (1) and (2) whose image is {\it strictly larger} than that of $\varphi$ by the rule that

-We now generalize the previous argument to the case when the unused edge is not on the face without three edges in its image.
+We now generalize this argument to the case when the unused edge is not on the face without three edges in its image.
 Consider a path of faces $F_0 F_1 \ldots F_k$ such that the edge $F_i \cap F_{i+1}$ is in the image $\varphi(F_i)$ for each $0\leqslant i<k$.
 Let us call this a \defn{$\varphi$-compatible path of faces}.

 Assume that there is at least one edge unused by $\varphi$ meaning the image of $\varphi$ does not contain all edges of $G$.
 Suppose there is a face $F$ for which $|\varphi(F)|<3$.
 Define the subset $S_F \subseteq \mathcal{F}$ containing $F$ together with all faces $F'$ that have a $\varphi$-compatible path of faces from $F'$ to $F$.
 By definition $S_F$ contains $F$.
 Consider the graph $G_{S_F}$ associated to this subset of faces.
 By construction, it is connected.